History of the Jews in Europe: Changing conditions for Jewish populations

+Jewish emigration from Europe

+Starting in the 19th century after Jewish emancipation, European Jews left the continent in huge numbers, especially for the United States and some other countries, to pursue better opportunity and to escape religious persecution, including pogroms, and to flee violence.
+Jews coming to the U.S. in the early to mid-19th century were mostly from central Europe, especially Bavaria, Western Prussia, and Posen.
+They were not the poorest of the poor and a significant number came as families (husband, wife, children).
+Non-Jewish Germans also immigrated in great numbers at the same time, because of conditions in Europe and the lure of better conditions in the U.S. Although the non-Jewish Germans then began to come in lower numbers, Jewish immigration continued to be robust into the twentieth century, an estimated 250,000.
+Some Jews emigrated to Palestine controlled by European powers, and, following World War II, the European Jews emigrated to the newly established State of Israel.

+Zionism

 The movement of Zionism originates in the late 19th century.
 In 1883, Nathan Birnbaum founded Kadimah, the first Jewish student association in Vienna.
 In 1884, the first issue of Selbstemanzipation (Self Emancipation) appeared, printed by Birnbaum himself.

 The Dreyfus Affair, which erupted in France in 1894, profoundly shocked emancipated Jews.
 The depth of antisemitism in a country thought of as the home of enlightenment and liberty led many to question their future security in Europe.
 Among those who witnessed the Affair was an Austro-Hungarian (born in Budapest, lived in Vienna) Jewish journalist, Theodor Herzl, who published his pamphlet Der Judenstaat ("The Jewish State") in 1896 and Altneuland ("The Old New Land") in 1897.
 He described the Affair as a personal turning point, Before the Affair, Herzl had been anti-Zionist; afterwards he became ardently pro-Zionist.
 In line with the ideas of 19th-century German nationalism Herzl believed in a Jewish state for the Jewish nation.
 In that way, he argued, the Jews could become a people like all other peoples, and antisemitism would cease to exist.

 Herzl infused political Zionism with a new and practical urgency.
 He brought the World Zionist Organization into being and, together with Nathan Birnbaum, planned its First Congress at Basel in 1897.
 For the first four years, the World Zionist Organization (WZO) met every year, then, up to the Second World War, they gathered every second year.
 Since the war, the Congress has met every four years.